Steeveyboy/MyProjects/asset-manager-idle/notes.md

 - Some Advanced UI Features such as interactive charts for interest rates and economic indicators.
 - Add a new Asset class for Corporate Bonds.

+## Phase 2.1
+### Bug Fixes
+- Add the ability to speed up or slow down the game speed.
+Add ab ubducatir  Remove the game time from the UI, still record it however.
+- Modify the game timesystem and how the games progress is recorded.
+It currently calculates the ingame time, be taking the different between now and the datetime the game started, then deviding it by the game speed.
+This will not work becuase the gamespeed will fluctuate.

 ## Phase 3 Enhancements
 ### Technical Requirements